HospitalRun/hospitalrun-frontend/README.md

 ---

 # Are you a user?
-Read this.
+If yes...

 [Visit this page for general information on the HospitalRun application](https://github.com/HospitalRun/hospitalrun/blob/master/README.md) including:

 How can I deploy 1.0.0-beta? | Where do I report a bug or request a feature? | How can I contribute?
 (There are several other ways besides coding) | What is the project structure? | What is the application infrastructure? | Who is behind HospitalRun? etc.

 # Would you like to contribute?
-Read this.
+If yes...

 [Get started by checking out the Frontend Contributing Guide](https://github.com/HospitalRun/hospitalrun-frontend/blob/master/.github/CONTRIBUTING.md) for:
 - What's the tech stack?